nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 The access to a proxy url can be restricted to specific roles.

-#### "Remote" apps
+#### Remote apps

-The portal app resources (JavaScript and CSS files) can be remote.
+The Portal App resources (JavaScript and CSS files) can be remote.
 The *resourcesRoot* parameter of local pluings accept HTTP, HTTPS and FTP urls.

 There is also a plugin to register portal apps running on a remote server.
 The remote apps have to expose the _package.json_ with the plugin definition at _http://&lt;remote-server&gt;/package.json_